(Last Updated On: May 29, 2022)

 - Preheat the oven to 350 degrees.

-- Soften the butter in the microwave for 20 seconds.
+- Soften the butter in a bowl that is safe for the microwave for 20 seconds in the microwave.

 - In a bowl, add the butter to the light brown sugar, granulated sugar, and cream cheese.
 Mix well.

-- Add 1 large egg and the vanilla extract to the butter, sugars, and cream cheese mixture.
+- Add the egg and the vanilla extract to the butter, sugars, and cream cheese mixture.
 Mix until well blended.

 - In a different bowl, add the flour, cornstarch, baking powder, salt, and ground cinnamon.
 Mix well.